Add an exotic flair to your garden. The purple passion vine is one of my all-time favorite plants. It is easy to grow passion vines in Phoenix.

-A purple passion vine is part of the Passifloracea family.
+A passion fruit vine is part of the Passifloracea family.
 Passion vines are also referred to as Passiflora.

 If you want to cover a block wall, trellis, or arbor the Passiflora vine is a great choice.
 They have very low litter, so they are nice vines to plant near a pool.